 juju scaleway add-machine -n 2 juju status

-You can now use standard Juju commands to deploy services via charms:
+You can now use standard Juju commands to deploy service workloads (also known as charms):

 juju deploy wordpress

 If you don't specify a machine to place the workload on, the machine will automatically go to an unused machine within the environment.

 You can use manual placement to deploy target particular machines:

 This command deploys a mysql unit to the server number #2